rjscdev/robeshiris-lair/content/page/commissions/index.md

 >
 > ***revisions*** are the times when you can see the process of the work and when you can suggest changes or verify that everything is ok. once used there will be** no more**.
 >
-> ***changes*** are, as the name says, the changes you can suggest to the job, once they have been spent there will be no more.
+> ***changes*** are, as the name says, the changes you can suggest to the job, once they have been spent there will be no more.(changes must be during the sketch)

 | **Extra Revision** | $8💵 per revision   |
 | ------------------ | ------------------- |